Categorical resolutions and birational geometry of nodal Gushel-Mukai varieties: Abstract

 \section{Abstract}

 An ordinary Gushel--Mukai variety with a single isolated node is the intersection of the Grassmannian $G(2,5)$ with a nodal quadric and a linear space.
 We consider such intersections in dimension three, four and five.
 We describe a flop between the blowup of such a variety and a quadric fibration over $\PP^2$: at the level of derived categories, this flop establishes an equivalence between the categorical resolution of the Kuznetsov component of the Gushel--Mukai variety and the derived category of modules on the even part of the Clifford algebra of the quadric fibration.
 As a first application, we extend a result of Kuznetsov and Perry to the nodal case, and we describe a subfamily of rational, nodal Gushel--Mukai fourfolds whose Kuznetsov components admit a categorical resolution of singularities by an actual $K3$ surface of degree two without a Brauer twist.
 This produces evidence for a version of Kuznetsov's rationality conjecture.
-Then, we describe the relation with Verra threefolds and fourfolds at the categorical level.
-As a further application, we show that the categorical resolution of the Kuznetsov component of a 1-nodal Gushel-Mukai threefold determines its birational class.
+We also describe the relation with Verra threefolds and fourfolds at the birational and categorical level.
+In particular, in the three-dimensional case, we investigate alternative birational models by hyperbolic equivalence and by Kuznetsov's spinor modifications.
+We show that the categorical resolution of the Kuznetsov component of a 1-nodal Gushel-Mukai threefold determines its birational class, and we explicitly construct another birational model, which is again a conic fibration over $\PP^2$ branched over a sextic, with the same Kuznetsov component up to autoequivalences.